 Part XXIV of the Financial Services and Markets Act 2000 includes various provisions relating to insolvency of authorised persons.
 In relation to English Insurance Companies, its provisions are limited to an "insurer".
 Under s 355 of the Financial Services and Markets Act 2000 the term "insurer" has such meaning as may be specified in an order made by the Treasury.
 The Treasury made such an order in the form of the Financial Services and Markets Act 2000 (Insolvency) (Definition of "Insurer") Order 2001 SI 2001/2634.
 Article 2 of that Order provides as follows: "In Part XXIV of the Act (insolvency), 'insurer' means any person who is carrying on a regulated activity of the kind specified by article 10(1) or (2) of the Regulated Activities Order (effecting and carrying out contracts of insurance) but who is not - (a) exempt from the general prohibition in respect of that regulated activity; (b) a friendly society; or (c) a person who effects or carries out contracts of insurance all of which fall within paragraphs 14 to 18 of Part I of Schedule 1 to the Regulated Activities Order in the course of, or for the purposes of, a banking business."
 An English Insurance Company established as a Friendly Society would therefore not fall within this definition.
-The four other legal forms of English Insurance Company covered by this memorandum would fall within this definition.

-- the Insurers (Winding Up) Rules 2001 (the Winding Up Rules), 237 made under section 379 of (ii) the Financial Services and Markets Act 2000; and - the Financial Services and Markets Act 2000 (Administration Orders Relating to Insurers) (iii) Order 2010 (the Insurer Administration Order), 238 made under section 360 of the Financial Services and Markets Act 2000.
+- (ii) the Insurers (Winding Up) Rules 2001 (the Winding Up Rules),237316 made under section 379 of the Financial Services and Markets Act 2000; and - (iii) the Financial Services and Markets Act 2000 (Administration Orders Relating to Insurers) Order 2010 (the Insurer Administration Order),^{238 317} made under section 360 of the Financial Services and Markets Act 2000.